tinuzz/traxx/README.md

 Mindexd is a daemon for keeping a music database up to date.
 It basically does two things:

-- do an initial full scan of the root directory, adding all the mp3 files it finds to the database
+- do an initial full recursive scan of the root directory, adding all the mp3 files it finds to the database
 - after the full scan, it monitors the root directory for changes and updates the database accordingly